Discrete diffusion-type equation on regular graphs and its applications: Introduction

 When the graph $X$ is finite with $M$ vertices, then

 \end{corollary}

 When $X$ is finite, we can set $x=x_{0}$ in \eqref{eq: pre trace finite graph} and sum over all $x \in V_{X}$ to obtain the following trace formula.

-\begin{corollary} Let $X$ be a finite, undirected, $(q+1)-$regular graph with $M$ vertices.
-Let $N_m$ denotes the number of distinct closed geodesics of length $m$ from any fixed starting point, with a distinct direction.
+\begin{corollary} Let $X$ be a finite, undirected, $(q+1)$-regular graph with $M$ vertices.
+Let $N_m$ denote the number of distinct closed irreducible walks without tails of length $m$ from any fixed starting point.
 Then, with the notation as above, for $t \in \mathbb{N}_{0}$ we have that

 \end{corollary}